 Gender around the globe and throughout history:

-Gender is a social construct, and has not always been binary as modern western culture has us believe.
+Gender as we know it is a social construct, and has not always been binary as modern western culture has us believe.
 In fact multiple genders have long been revered and celebrated, with some cultures having up to 5 different expression of gender!

 There are countless examples of many different variations of expression of gender across the globe that you can learn more about here if you feel resistance or judgement to this expression of life to gain a better understanding.

-If you meet someone who is not cic-gender (cis-gender meaning that a person feel comfortable with the gender they were assigned at birth) you can say things like "my pronouns are she/her/hers, what are yours?"
+If you meet someone who is not cic-gender (cis-gender meaning that a person feels comfortable with the gender they were assigned at birth), you can say things like "my pronouns are she/her/hers, what are yours?"